 The administrator leads the work of the teachers, support staff, families, community and students.
 A strong leader will also provide opportunities for leadership among those in the school, including students, and the development of a RTI2-B team is one such opportunity.

-If your school is interested in implementing the RTI2-B framework and would like training and support, please contact Tennessee Behavior Supports Project for more information
+If your school is interested in implementing the RTI2-B framework and would like training and support, please first obtain district support and have them contact Tennessee Behavior Supports Project for more information